angeltafur/marketplace-spring/README.md

-# Platzi Market
+# Marketplaces with Spring
-Platzi market is a project made with Spring using PostgreSQL and Adminer both deployed in Docker.
+Marketplace is a project made with Spring using PostgreSQL and Adminer both deployed in Docker.

 This project will be using a domain-oriented  layered architecture.